Studded with plump raisins and swirls of cinnamon, this Gluten Free Cinnamon Raisin Bread is perfect for toasting and spreading with butter.

 - Cover the bowl and place in a warm, draft-free area to proof for 2 hours, or until doubled in volume.
 Refrigerate at least 6 hours, preferably overnight.

-Assemble the Loaf
+Assemble the Loaf/Loaves

 - Mix together the brown sugar and cinnamon in a small bowl and set aside.